 The impact of working with an RPO could include new product development, product improvement or process improvement.
 Each of these should have a positive impact on the competitiveness of your company.

-These are a number of ways for you to engage with one of our RPOs, for example: to gain access to specialist equipment; to license existing knowledge (developed technologies, processes or innovations), usually from State-funded research; to access knowledge and people through collaborative research contracts, research consultancy or people exchange programmes.
+There are a number of ways for you to engage with one of Ireland's RPOs, for example: to gain access to specialist equipment; to license existing knowledge (developed technologies, processes or innovations), usually from State-funded research; to access knowledge and people through collaborative research contracts, research consultancy or people exchange programmes.

 Whichever route you choose, it is important that you agree clear objectives with your RPO partner at the start of the programme.
 These objectives may include:·